 There is no development without fuelling the engine of growth.
 Energy is critical and people with no sustainable access to energy are deprived of the opportunity to become part of national and global progress.
 And yet, one billion people around the world live without access to energy.
-Almost three billion people, 41% of the world’s population, do not have access to clean fuels and technologies for cooking.
+More than 781 million people in 2016, or 39% of the world’s population, do not have access to clean fuels and technologies for cooking.

 Why is this important?

 The Secretary-General of the United Nations, Ban Ki-moon, has said, “Energy is the golden thread that connects economic growth, social equity, and environmental sustainability.
 With access to energy, people can study, go to university, get a job, start a business – and reach their full potential.”
 Energy is central to nearly every major challenge and opportunity the world faces today – security, climate change, food production, jobs or increasing incomes.
 Sustainable energy generates opportunity – it transforms lives, economies and the planet.
 There are tangible health benefits to having access to electricity, and a demonstrable improvement in wellbeing.
 Energy access therefore constitutes a core component of the sustainable development agenda for energy.
 The production of useable energy can also be a source for climate change – accounting for around 60% of total global greenhouse gas emissions.

 How can we address this?